guiambros/silent-mouse/README.md

 # Silent Mouse

-Are you annoyed by frequent "low battery" notifications from your Logitech Mouse on a Linux desktop using Gnome?
+Are you annoyed by frequent "low battery" notifications from your wireless mouse or keyboard on a Linux desktop using Gnome?
 Do you want to stop this madness?

 This script will walk you through the steps to fix it.
 For more details and background, read this [blog post](https://wrgms.com/disable-mouse-battery-low-spam-notification/).